cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 #  Walkthrough (Work in Progress)

-This section provides a complete walkthrough that hits every objective of Active Directory.
+This section provides a complete walkthrough of the lab after you have already set up the VMs

 In Progress
 - GPOs